 It is the policy of Michigan Technological University not to discriminate on the basis of disability.
 Michigan Technological University has adopted an internal grievance procedure providing for prompt and equitable resolution of complaints alleging any action prohibited by Section 504 of the Rehabilitation Act of 1973, as amended, and the Americans with Disabilities Act of 1990 (ADA).
 Section 504 and the ADA prohibit discrimination on the basis of disability in any program or activity receiving Federal financial assistance.

-- A complaint must be in writing, using the appropriate grievance form, containing the name and address of the person filing it.
+- A complaint must be submitted in writing, by completing the ADA/Section 504 Grievance Form, containing the name and address of the person filing it.
 The complaint must state the problem or action alleged to be discriminatory and the remedy or relief sought.
-The grievance form is also available from Institutional Equity and Inclusion.
+If desired, a hard copy of the grievance form is available from Institutional Equity.
+The Discrimination and Harassment Reporting form on the Report A Concern webpage may also be used to submit a grievance concerning disability.

 - The ADA/504 Coordinator (or designee) shall conduct an investigation of the complaint.
 This investigation may be informal, but it must be thorough, affording all interested persons an opportunity to submit evidence relevant to the complaint.